IsabelDennis/HablaCaribe-Agentic/README.md

 - `diagrams/hablacaribe-workflow.mmd` — Mermaid workflow diagram

 ## Buildathon focus

-The goal is not to build the full commercial product in 21 days.

 The goal is to build a focused, runnable demonstration of the adaptive learning loop: